 Hepburn Regional Park is located around the townships of Daylesford, Hepburn and Hepburn Springs, and because it’s a regional park rather than a national park, on-leash dogs are generally allowed.
 There’s a couple of short walking trails starting right at Hepburn Mineral Springs Reserve.

-For a longer hike for energetic dogs, consider walking the Tipperary Track, a 15km trail that leads all the way from Lake Daylesford to Hepburn Mineral Springs Reserve.
+For a longer hike for energetic dogs, consider walking a section of the Tipperary Track, a 15km trail that leads all the way from Lake Daylesford to Hepburn Mineral Springs Reserve.

 Well-behaved dogs on a leash are welcome to join you on a visit to the Lavandula Swiss Italian Farm, 10 minutes north of Daylesford.
 Open from Friday to Tuesday, the farm is at its best during the summer months, when the lavender is in bloom, but open year round.
 For a small entry fee, explore the 100 acres of farm grounds, with its European-style gardens and stone cottages.

-Come lunch time, dine at La Trattoria (no bookings currently taken) or bring along your own picnic to enjoy within the grounds.
+Come lunch time, dine at La Trattoria Bar & Eatery or bring along your own picnic to enjoy within the grounds.

 8. Visit a Farmers Market